wenjin-cao/python_spring17/midterm/readme.md

 ##### Conclusion:
 Plotted a picture using wordcloud to visualize the important words.
 (See Q1_Enron.ipynb)

-Important words : enron com ect hou power thank corp --
+Important words : enron com ect hou power thank corp...

+--

 > **Analysis 2.
 When did people send emails**